desai-k/recipe-rating-analysis/README.md

 This suggests that other factors—such as preparation method, ingredients, or cuisine type—may play a more important role in determining recipe ratings.

 ## Framing a Prediction Problem
+### Prediction Problem

+The goal is to predict the **average rating (`avg_rating`)** of a recipe based on its characteristics.

+This is a **regression problem**, since the response variable is continuous and takes values between 1 and 5.

+---

+### Response Variable

+- **`avg_rating`**: the average user rating of a recipe

+This variable is chosen because it reflects overall user satisfaction and is commonly used by recipe platforms to rank and recommend recipes.

+---

+### Features and Time of Prediction

+At the time of prediction, only information available when a recipe is created is used.
+Variables that depend on future user interaction (such as ratings themselves) are excluded to prevent data leakage.

+The features used include:
+- preparation time (`minutes`)
+- number of ingredients (`n_ingredients`)
+- nutritional information (e.g., `calories`, `sugar`, `protein`, `carbs`, `total_fat`)

+These features are available prior to any user ratings and capture aspects of recipe complexity and nutritional content that may influence user preferences.

+---

+### Evaluation Metric

+Model performance is evaluated using **Root Mean Squared Error (RMSE)**.

+RMSE is appropriate because:
+- the response variable is continuous
+- it penalizes larger errors more heavily, making it sensitive to poor predictions

+In addition, **R² (coefficient of determination)** is reported as a secondary metric to measure how well the model explains variability in recipe ratings.

+---

+### Summary
+- **Problem Type:** Regression
+- **Response Variable:** `avg_rating`
+- **Features:** Recipe characteristics available at creation time
+- **Evaluation Metrics:** RMSE (primary), R² (secondary)
+- **Data Leakage Avoidance:** Only pre-rating features are used

 ## Baseline Model